davidfcarr/quick-playground/readme.txt

 == License ==

 This plugin is licensed under the GPLv2 or later.
 See the [GNU General Public License](https://www.gnu.org/licenses/gpl-2.0.html) for more details.

-The Faker library, bundled with the plugin, is included under its own open source license